Jim Pendleton

-James Edward Pendleton (January 7, 1924 — March 20, 1996) was an American professional baseball player, an outfielder in Major League Baseball (MLB) between 1953 and 1962.
+James Edward “Jim” Pendleton (January 7, 1924 — March 20, 1996) was an African American professional baseball player, an outfielder in Major League Baseball (MLB) between 1953 and 1962.
 He played for the Milwaukee Braves, Pittsburgh Pirates, Cincinnati Reds and Houston Colt .45s.
 Before appearing in MLB, he was a Negro league player.
 He was a right-handed batter and thrower, measured 6 ft tall and weighed 185 lb.

 Early life

-Pendleton was born in 1924 in St. Charles, Missouri.
+Jim Pendleton was born in 1924 in St. Charles, Missouri.
 Pendleton joined a Negro minor league team in Asheville before he was promoted to the Negro American League in 1948.
 Playing shortstop for the Chicago American Giants, he hit .301.
 The following year, he was in the American Association as an outfielder with the St. Paul Saints, an affiliate of the Brooklyn Dodgers.
 Upon signing with the Dodgers organization, he took two years off his age.
 He was the only black player in the American Association at the time of his signing.
 In 1951, St. Paul moved him back to shortstop.
 The next year, he played for the Dodgers' minor league team in Montreal.

 Between 1950 and 1952, Pendleton hit between .291 and .301 each season, averaging 14 home runs and more than 15 triples per year during that period.
 Despite his minor league success, two factors worked against the possibility of a promotion to the Dodgers.
 Brooklyn already had a star major league shortstop, Pee Wee Reese, and the franchise was worried about backlash from the rest of baseball if it promoted more than one black player to the major leagues each year.
 The Dodgers also rejected trade offers from other teams during that time.